cucumber/commitbit/README.md

     export AWS_ACCESS_KEY_ID=REPLACE-WITH-YOUR-AWS-ACCESS-KEY-ID
     export AWS_SECRET_ACCESS_KEY=REPLACE-WITH-YOUR-AWS-SECRET-ACCESS-KEY

-*The Cucumber team stores these values are stored in [1Password](https://1password.com/).
+*The Cucumber team keeps these values in [1Password](https://1password.com/).
 Contact one of the contributors if you want to deploy a new version*

 Now, deploy the service.